MicroByre/public-assessments/uiux/README.md

 The flask application is setup to serve the static content from `fe_service/frontend`.
 If you build the React application, it will output the results into that directory.

+Also, there are two convenience functions setup in the [App.js](app/src/App.js) for fetching lists (`fetchList`) of data and specific data items (`fetchItem`) and examples of their use.

-The React application code is in `app` and can be built with:
+All the preconfigured React application code is in `app` and can be built with:

 ```
+cd app
 npm run build
 ```

-The output should automatically be in the correct place for the Flask application.
+The output should automatically be in the correct place (i.e., `fe_service/frontend`) for the Flask application.
+When developing, you can simply just run the npm build and then reload the web page.

-If you are building a React application, just start with the configuration as it already has been provided to you.
+**If you are building a React application**, just start with the configuration as it has already has been provided to you.

-If you are using something else, just place the static content and other assets in the `fe_service/frontend` directory.
+**If you are using something else**, just place the static content and other assets in the `fe_service/frontend` directory.
 The current content in that direct is the direct result of a React build.

-Also, there are two convenience functions setup in the [App.js](app/src/App.js) for fetching lists of data and specific data items.